-- Because they contain no flour and have lots of melted chocolate chips, the texture inside is super soft, chewy and gooey.
+- The texture inside is super soft, chewy and gooey because they contain no flour and have lots of melted chocolate chips.

 - They store well in your pantry so you can enjoy them for dessert the whole week.

-- The cookies are easy to make in your food processor (or blender) and bake in just 10 minutes.
+- The cookies bake in just 10 minutes and are easy to make in your food processor (or blender).

 - This recipe uses the simplest pantry ingredients like almonds and pecans - no flours, butter, oil, peanut butter or oatmeal needed.
 These are even made without baking soda and baking powder!

 - Healthier than other flourless cookies and the perfect sweet treat for anyone who likes delicious cookies or follows a gluten-free, dairy-free or Paleo diet (for optional Keto and egg-free Vegan version see FAQs).

 Ingredients you need

 These flourless chocolate chip cookies come together quick and easy with a few healthy ingredients you may already have stocked up.
 Here are some important notes to highlight: